-If your hallway is a higgledy piggledy warren of doors, stairs and corners, then a great hallway paint idea is to pick a pale pastel shade to make it look light, bright – and restful.
+If your hallway is a higgledy piggledy warren of doors, stairs and corners, then a great hallway paint colour idea is to pick a pale pastel shade to make it look light, bright – and restful.
 For a country-style look, match it with delicate whitewashed furniture and delicate accessories; for a contemporary appeal, match it with blonde wood.

 This hallway is decorated in Bone China Blue from Little Greene.

 Love pastels?
 We've got plenty more pastel decorating ideas.

-10. Go easy with a rich cream shade
+10. Go easy with a rich cream hallway paint colour

 There is nothing quite like a creamy paint colour for an instantly inviting effect.
 But, more than that, it's so easy to update – simply swap out accessories, such as table lamps or rugs to update your colour scheme, without picking up a paintbrush.